You’ve probably been hearing a lot of buzz about the EU GDPR. In case you want a refresher, the EU General Data Protection Regulation was…

-On May 25, 2018, the EU will begin officially enforcing its new General Data Protection Regulation (GDPR) standards.
+As of May 25, 2018, the EU officially began enforcing its new General Data Protection Regulation (GDPR) standards.
 This initiative aims to heighten personal data security across all businesses operating within or connected to Europe.
 In order to avoid GDPR fines, your organization should create a GDPR compliance checklist to ensure all internal communications–especially with your employee app–address GDPR compliance.

 As we sprint to the GDPR compliance deadline, many companies are doing their part to keep their workforce informed.
 Amanda Finch, Director of Risk and Compliance at Journyx, spoke to us about how GDPR compliance will impact companies well outside of EU borders.

 Finch states, “Any data you gathered from a person in the EU, regardless of where they actually reside, puts your company in the GDPR enforcement crosshairs.
 Can they really enforce these fines on non-EU companies?
 The answer is yes – they certainly can.
 In one example, the U.S. and the EU have agreed to a framework that permits enforcement against companies in the U.S. – a necessary step to maintain the vast amount of U.S.- EU trade.”

 She goes on to ask, “Do you provide services to companies in the EU?
 Don’t rely on your knee-jerk instinct to assume that these GDPR penalties won’t flow down to you should those companies run afoul of GDPR compliance.
 If your EU customer gathers personal data and sends it to you, you are as liable as they for their misdeeds, and subject to the same GDPR fines.”

 Internal communication tools sit at the crux of many of the new standard practices enforced by the General Data Protection Regulation, so naturally, we want to provide you with as much information as possible to prepare.
 A GDPR compliance checklist is a great place to start the privacy assessment of your employee app and other internal communications.